Molx32/websec/README.md

 3. Click on _Find scripts_
 Check if interesting data can be found.

+### Check anomalies
+Anomalies are suspect behaviors that may or may not be harmful.
+- 302 Redirect with a body

 ### Analyze cookies

 ## Step 2 - Identify sensitive features